Hay fever affects one in five people.2

 3. Myrtle (Myrtus communis)

-Myrtle essential oil has anti-inflammatory abilities and can be inhaled to relieve swelling and discomfort in the sinuses, face, eyes, throat, and airways.
+The essential oil of Myrtle has anti-inflammatory abilities and can be inhaled to relieve swelling and discomfort in the sinuses, face, eyes, throat, and airways.
 This property can benefit both asthmatics and hay fever sufferers.

 4. Onion (Allium cepa)

 Onion contains a compound called quercetin, which is often a key ingredient in the pharmaceutical anti-histamine medications used to treat hay fever.
 It blocks the substances involved in allergic reactionsand has anti-inflammatory properties, which means it could relieve swelling in the bronchi in asthmatics, too.
 Inhaling raw onion or chewing on it are both ways to experience the herb's medicinal effects.

 5. Lobelia (Lobelia inflata)

 Lobelia is an herb that has a long-term history of treating respiratory disorders because it breaks down mucus in the throat, lungs, and bronchial tubes.
 While it should only be used in small dosesto prevent toxicity, lobelia extract, tincture, or capsules can be acquired to relieve the congestion associated with asthma and, to some extent, hay fever.